ssmirr/appdev-chapters/string.md

 What a pain!
 Now that we've shown that, under the hood, even creating a string follows the syntax of `noun.verb` — let's never do it again.
 From now on, we'll use the shortcut of creating **string literals** in place within quotes. `"Thank goodness!"`

-These kinds of exceptions to the regular grammar in order to make life easier are known as **syntactic sugar**.
+These kinds of exceptions to the regular grammar in order to make life easier are known as "**syntactic sugar**".

 ## Methods